 Weight: 775 pounds

-This trailer is made to follow you to the most remote areas.
+This off-road camper is made to follow you to the most remote areas.
 It comes with an aluminum lid, trailer rack, rooftop tent, 31″ A/T Tires, 2″ ball coupler, and Manley toolbox.

 Taxa Outdoors Tiger Moth